 Qualification for the Connecticut ARML team is achieved by taking a test, known as the ARML Runoff.
 Students in Fairfield County usually have a choice of two locations and times to take the test: one at Brunswick School and one at Staples High School, both in the first two weeks in March.
 The qualifying students are announced at the state match.

-Students encountering a timing conflict between the ARML and SATs may request to take the SAT at a later date, although many students avoid scheduling SATs for the ARML weekend.
+Students who qualify for the ARML team and encounter a timing conflict between the ARML and SATs may request to take the SAT at a later date, although many students avoid scheduling SATs for the ARML weekend.
 Please see here for further information about rescheduling the SAT.

 Please click here to access some recent ARML Runoff tests.